Melissa Etheridge: 2004–2008: Lucky, cancer diagnosis, Academy Awards and The Awakening

 Etheridge began 2004 with the release of her eighth album Lucky on February 10.
 Etheridge was now in a new relationship with actress Tammy Lynn Michaels, whom she had begun dating in 2001.
 Lucky performed similarly to Skin, selling fewer than 500,000 copies, peaking on the Billboard charts at No. 15 and spending 13 weeks on the charts.
 It also garnered a Grammy nomination for Etheridge's cover of the Greenwheel song "Breathe" for the Grammy Award for Best Rock Vocal Performance, Solo (losing to Bruce Springsteen).

 In October 2004, Etheridge was diagnosed with breast cancer.
 At the 2005 Grammy Awards (the same ceremony for which "Breathe" was nominated), she made a return to the stage and, although bald from chemotherapy, performed a tribute to Janis Joplin with the song "Piece of My Heart".
 Etheridge's performance was lauded in song in India.Arie's "I Am Not My Hair".

 On September 10, 2005, Etheridge participated in ReAct Now: Music & Relief, a telethon in support for the victims of Hurricane Katrina.
 ReAct Now, part of an ongoing effort by MTV, VH1, CMT, seeks to raise funds for the American Red Cross, the Salvation Army, and America's Second Harvest.
 Etheridge introduced a new song specially written for the occasion called "Four Days".
 The a cappella song included themes and images that were on the news during the aftermath of the hurricane.
 Other charities she supports include The Dream Foundation and Love Our Children USA.

 In November 2005, Etheridge appeared on The Tonight Show with Jay Leno to perform her song "I Run for Life".

 Etheridge wrote "I Need to Wake Up" for the film documentary An Inconvenient Truth, which won the Oscar for Best Original Song in 2006.
 The song was released only on the enhanced version of her greatest hits album, The Road Less Traveled.

 Etheridge was also a judge for the 5th annual Independent Music Awards to support independent artists' careers.

-In August 2006, Melissa also produced and sang the vocal tracks on the Brother Bear 2 soundtrack, including collaborations with Josh Kelley.
+In August 2006, Etheridge also produced and sang the vocal tracks on the Brother Bear 2 soundtrack, including collaborations with Josh Kelley.

 On July 7, 2007, Etheridge performed at the Giants Stadium on the American leg of Live Earth.
 Etheridge performed the songs "Imagine That" and "What Happens Tomorrow" from The Awakening, her tenth album, released on September 25, 2007, as well as the song "I Need To Wake Up" before introducing Al Gore.
 On December 11, 2007, she performed at the Nobel Peace Prize Concert in Oslo, Norway, together with a variety of artists, a concert which was broadcast live to over 100 countries.
 In addition, she performed at the U.S. 2008 Democratic National Convention on August 27, 2008.